-NDVI is a simple metric which indicates the health of vegetation.
-When near infrared hits the leaf of a healthy plant it is reflected back into the atmosphere.
-As the amount of chlorophyll produced in a plant decreases less near infrared is reflected.
+NDVI is a simple metric that indicates the health of vegetation.
+When near-infrared hits the leaf of a healthy plant it is reflected back into the atmosphere.
+As the amount of chlorophyll produced in a plant decreases less near-infrared is reflected.
 This can be used to see the overall health of a crop.
-The NDVI algorithm compares the reflected intensities of near infrared (NIR) and visible light (see here for a more detailed explanation).
+The NDVI algorithm compares the reflected intensities of near-infrared (NIR) and visible light (see here for a more detailed explanation).

 The values are calculated for each pixel of your map, giving them an index in the range -1 to 1.